botjagwar/botjagwar/readme.md

 ## Installation

 In the project directory, type `make all`.
-This will install shell scripts in your home directory.
+The Python scripts and the required configuration will be deployed on the target machine at `/opt/botjagwar`.
+They can be removed with
+`make uninstall`.

 If you intend to use the bot for editing on Wiktionary, you need to set up your pywikibot instance.
 Visit [Pywikibots installation manual](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation) for more details on how to do that.